jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Excluded income
 (1B) An amount that is referred to in section FM 8(2) and not in section FM 8(3) is excluded income.
 Excluded income
-(2) To the extent to which the amount is not an amount referred to in section FM 8(3)﻿(d), the amount is excluded income of the company.
+(2) The amount, except to the extent to which it is described in section FM 8(3) (Transactions between group companies: income), is excluded income of the company.

 ### CX 61 Avoidance arrangements
 An amount is excluded income if it is treated as excluded income under—